sigilante/duo/J-stdlib-text.md

 #   Text Processing I

-_We don't deal with formatted text (`tank`s) or parsers here, deferring that discussion.
+_This module will discuss how text is represented in Hoon, discuss tools for producing and manipulating text, and introduce the `%say` generator, a new generator type.
+We don't deal with formatted text (`tank`s) or parsers here, deferring that discussion.
 Formatted text and text parsing are covered [in a later module](./O-stdlib-io.md)._

-This module will discuss how text is represented in Hoon, discuss tools for producing and manipulating text, and introduce the `%say` generator, a new generator type.

 ##  Text in Hoon